vortexdeveloperlabs/Filter-Lock/docs/user guides/Link Bot Helper Libraries.md

 #### User commands

 - /fl viewKeys - View your own keys
-- /fl resetKey - Revoke a key and regenerate and a new One-time Key to replace it.
-This will resend all of the links ever assigned to you, but with the One-time key attached to them.
+- /fl resetKey - Revoke a key and regenerate and a new Access Key to replace it.
+This will resend all of the links ever assigned to you, but with the Access key attached to them.

 ## Low level API